 In the articles below, you'll find some tips and ideas on how to tell better stories about your photography, something you'll get better at the more you practice it.

-Free Workshop: How To Compete With Cheaper Photographers
+Free Guide: How To Compete With Cheaper Photographers

 Do cheap photographers drive you crazy?

 It's no joke when clients choose "someone cheaper".
-Join me on this free workshop to discover how to fix it and keep the clients who should be yours...
+Get my free guide to discover how to fix it and keep the clients who should be yours...

 Do you sometimes feel like your photography blog is a waste of effort?
 Do you spend valuable time writing posts only to find that no-one reads them?
 This frustrating problem is far more widespread than you might think, and the reason it happens might come as a big surprise.